 Q: What are the requirements of the anonymity policy for authors?

 Beginning with the February 15, 2024 ARR deadlines, there is no anonymity period or limitation on posting or discussing non-anonymous preprints while the work is under peer review.
+See CFP and here for more information on the incentives for anonymous submissions and their implementation at ARR.

 Contributing to the Paper and Review Dataset